MiningMarsh/steamos-extensions/README.md

-# Steam Deck - A Permanent Modification Mechanism
+# A SteamOS Extension System and a Collection of SteamOS Extensions

 This repo documents and provides an example set of extensions that utilize the `systemd-sysext` mechanism.
 This mechanism can be used to create permanent system